 Compassionate Long Island Special Needs Attorney Ready To Help You

 Special Needs Planning is the practice of planning for families with disabled children or adults.
 If you have a child, grandchild, or sibling with Autism, Down Syndrome, or any other developmental disability, ensure your loved ones are provided for with proper planning.
-Andrew M. Lamkin at the Law Office of Andrew M. Lamkin, P.C. is an experienced Long Island special needs attorney and will create an estate plan that will protect your disabled child.
+Andrew M. Lamkin, at the Law Office of Andrew M. Lamkin, P.C., is an experienced Long Island special needs attorney and will create an estate plan that will protect your disabled child.
+Contact us today.

 Supplemental Needs Trusts